Keysets

 Such a user is automatically prepared for key rotation; and switching algorithms in case their current choice does not meet the standard anymore.

-One has to be somewhat careful though when implementing such key rotation: first, the KMS should add a new key to the keyset, but not yet set it as a primary.
+One has to be somewhat careful though when implementing such key rotation: First, the KMS should add a new key to the keyset (but not yet set it as a primary).
 Then, the new keyset needs to be rolled out to all binaries, so that every binary using this keyset has the newest key in the keyset.
 Only then should the new key be made primary, and the resulting keyset is again distributed to all binaries using the keyset.

 Consider again the example of an AEAD keyset.
 If done naively, decrypting a ciphertext requires Tink to try to decrypt with all the keys in the Keyset, as there is no way of knowing which key was used to encrypt the keyset.
-This can be a large performance overhead.
+This can cause a large performance overhead.

 When a key is in a keyset, Tink computes this tag from the ID the key has in the keyset.
-The fact that IDs are unique within a keyset implies that the tags are unique.
+The fact that IDs are unique2 within a keyset implies that the tags are unique.
 Hence, if only tagged keys are used, there is no performance loss compared to decrypting with a single key: Tink only needs to try one of the keys when decrypting.

 1. Some parts of Tink still treat Keysets as a set.
 However, this should be changed.
 The reason is that the order is in general important: for example, consider the typical lifecycle of a key rotation with Aead.
 First, a new key is added to a keyset.
 This key is not made primary yet, but active.
 This new keyset is rolled out to all binaries.
 Once all binaries know the new key, the key is made primary (only at this point using this key is safe).
 In this second step, key rotation needs to know the last key added.